Vandals Destroy Newly Installed Solar Panels in Abuja, Senate Committee Laments

 Sunday Aborisade in Abuja

-Chairman of the Senate Committee on Federal Capital Territory, Senator Smart Adeyemi, has lamented the activities of vandals, who reportedly removed some of the newly installed solar panels in the FCT.
+The Chairman of the Senate Committee on Federal Capital Territory, Senator Smart Adeyemi has lamented the activities of vandals who reportedly removed some of the newly installed solar panels in the FCT.

-Adeyemi, bemoaned the activities of vandals in the city, and added that efforts must be put in place to secure and maintain all facilities, including traffic lights, rail tracks, manholes, and power installations among others.
+Adeyemi bemoaned activities of vandals in the city, adding that efforts must be put in place to secure and maintain all facilities, including traffic lights, rail tracks, manholes, and power installations among others.

 Adeyemi commended the FCT Minister, Malam Muhammad Musa Bello, for his commitment to the execution of priority projects in the Territory.